 IUPAClite Monosaccharide and Glycan Notation¶

-’s IUPAClite notation for monosaccharides and glycan compositions.
+GlycReSoft uses glypy’s IUPAClite notation for monosaccharides and glycan compositions.

 A monosaccharide is denoted using IUPAC notation, omitting ring shape, anomeric state, chirality,

 and modification positions (optionally).
-For example, a-D-Manp
+For example, a-D-Manp would be written Man, or

-would be written Man
+b-D-Glcp2NAc would be written GlcNAc.

-You can also use generic base types like Hex
+You can also use generic base types like Hex or Pen for example, to denote a six or five

 carbon monosaccharide.
 The notation is composable, so you can specify an arbitrarily modified

-to specify a sulfated HexNAc, using the parenthesized convention
+monosaccharide, like HexNAc(S) to specify a sulfated HexNAc, using the parenthesized convention

-that separates substituent groups, or dHexN
+that separates substituent groups, or dHexN for a deoxy-Hexosamine.

 You can also define “floating” substituent groups by prefixing their full lowercase

-A glycan composition is written as one or more <monosaccharide>:<count>
+A glycan composition is written as one or more <monosaccharide>:<count> occurrences separated by

 a “; “ (semi-colon + space), enclosed in “{ }”.
 A few examples are shown below: